Hot Girls in Love

-"Hot Girls in Love" is a song recorded by the rock band Loverboy.
-It appeared on the band's third album Keep it Up, in 1983.
-The song peaked in June 1983 at #11 on the Billboard Hot 100 chart and at #2 on the Mainstream Rock chart.
+"Hot Girls in Love" is a song recorded by the Canadian rock band Loverboy.
+It was released in 1983 as the second single from the band's third album Keep It Up.
+The song was a hit, peaking at No. 11 on the Billboard Hot 100 chart and at No. 2 on the Mainstream Rock chart in June 1983.

 Cash Box reviewed the single stating that this "hard guitar driven rocker suitably keeps the temp 'a hundred above.'"

 Covers

-"Hot Girls in Love" was covered by the European glam rock band, The Cherry Bombz, and was the title track to their 1985 mini-LP.
+"Hot Girls in Love" was covered by the European glam rock band the Cherry Bombz, and was the title track to their 1985 mini-LP.

 In the 1980s, the instrumental from Loverboy's version was used as the theme song to the National Wrestling Alliance television program Championship Wrestling from Georgia on WTBS.